Jennifer Jones, one of my all-time favorite performers, turned 90 yesterday, March 2.

 That could be, but it’s much more likely that Jones – whose shyness has frequently been mentioned in articles – has never felt very comfortable giving interviews.
 In fact, in the late 1940s the Women’s Press Association voted her Hollywood’s most uncooperative actress.
 Also, her shyness was palpable at the 1987 Oscar ceremony, in which a visibly terrified Jones stuttered and trembled her way while presenting the best cinematography award.
 I wonder how well she fared while receiving a Lifetime Achievement Award from the German Film Academy in 1997, or when taking part in American Film Institute tributes to Lillian Gish and Gregory Peck.

 Jones married multimillionaire Norton Simon in 1971, and later in the decade was elected chair of the Pasadena Museum of Modern Art after Simon’s controversial takeover of that institution (renamed the Norton Simon Museum).
 She became a widow once again in 1993, and currently holds the title of Trustee Emeritus at the museum.

 Mary Jennifer, Jones’ daughter with Selznick, jumped off a twenty-two story building in Los Angeles in 1976.
 Four years later, Jones donated $1 million to establish the Jennifer Jones Simon Foundation for Mental Health and Education.
 She also had two sons with Robert Walker, actors Michael Walker (who died in 2007) and Robert Walker, Jr. (winner of a Golden Globe for most promising newcomer – for The Ceremony – in 1963).

-Jennifer Jones still lives in Beverly Hills (or Malibu, or both), though according to one source she has been in poor health of late.
+Jennifer Jones lives in Beverly Hills (or Malibu, or both).
+According to one source, she has been in poor health of late.